On The Issues

 In 2020, Idaho was the first state to pass the so-called “Fairness in Women’s Sports Act” which simply bans biological males from participating in girls’ sports.
 This is thoroughly common sense and is a question of fairness, because biological males have documented physical strengths over biological females, and thus it is impossible for them to compete against girls on a level playing field.
 Nationally, the Republican Party overwhelmingly supports banning biological males from girls’ sports.

 The fairness bill, H500, passed the Idaho House with 96% of the Republicans voting for it.
 In the senate, 86% of the Republicans voted for the bill.
 In both the House and Senate, 100% of the Democrats voted against this common-sense legislation.
-Unfortunately, Scott’s opponent joined the Democrats and voted against this conservative and moral bill.
-Unlike his opponent, Scott Herndon would certainly have voted yes, in favor of fairness in our girls’ sports.
+Republicans stand against the confusion of gender dysphoria that is being pushed on our innocent children by various interests.

 Critical Race Theory